 “Free the child’s potential and transform him into the world.”
 Maria Montessori

 Montessori works with — not against — human nature to nurture a child’s natural desire to learn.
 Dr. Steven Hughes, president of the American Academy of Pediatric Neuropsychology, calls Montessori the first brain-based approach to learning because it is based upon scientific principles of human development.

-- Pursue their natural desire to explore and learn
+- Pursue their innate desire to explore and learn

 - Develop intellectually, physically, emotionally and socially